jack-javiro/Elevator-Pinch/README.md

 Even thought there are a few unit test, they are too simple and do not have great coverage.

 Also, having Task.Delay through the code is something I would never normally do.

+Again, focus was to get through the scenarios more that high quality.

+Normally for something as important as how an elevator runs, it would be the opposite.

+Quality and robustness of the code would be everything.